 "I am politically persecuted in Israel.
 I realised that people like me have no place in the country, so I decided to leave before it's too late," Paz told Israeli newspaper Yedioth Ahronoth.

+After repeated interview requests, Paz told Al Jazeera that on his lawyer's advice he was no longer speaking to the media.
 His hearing with Canadian immigration officials is scheduled for September 29, he said.

 Paz told the Electronic Intifada website in late August that he has conducted most of his activism online.
 On his Facebook page, Paz has shared numerous posts in support of BDS and critical of Israel's policies towards Palestinians.

 Paz told Electronic Intifada that he had not yet faced any personal consequences for supporting BDS, but feared a backlash after increasingly hostile, anti-BDS rhetoric from Israeli politicians.

 According to Matthew Jeffery, a Canadian immigration lawyer based in Toronto, an asylum claimant in Canada does not "have to have been subject to persecution to show that [they] will be persecuted" in the future.